abhijitadhikary/EEG_Image_Decode_and_Filter_GAN/readme.md

 3. model hyperparameters are set in utils.py get_args() method

-4. Output images are saved in the output folder
+4. Output images are saved in the `./output` folder.
+Checkpoints are saved in the `./checkpoints` folder.
+Tensorboard log files are aved in the `./runs` folder.

 5. To visualize using tensorboard run `tensorboard --logdir runs --port 6006` from the root directory